 27.2 Maximum Liability of Purchaser.
 Purchaser's Purchaser»

 .
-Purchaser’s maximum aggregate liability for claims by Seller arising out of Purchaser's Purchaser’s performance of this Agreement, including the Cancellation Fee, whether arising from tort (including negligence or strict liability without regard to fault), breach of contract, indemnity or any other cause of action, shall be one hundred percent (100%) of the Purchase Amount.
-Notwithstanding the foregoing, the limitation of liability under this Section shall not apply to any liability of Purchaser resulting from the gross negligence or wilful misconduct of the Purchaser, its Affiliates, subcontractors, agents and their employees, directors, officers and representatives.
+Purchaser’s maximum aggregate liability for claims by Seller arising out of Purchaser's Purchaser’s performance of this Agreement, including the Cancellation Fee, whether arising from tort (including negligence or strict liability without regard to fault), breach of contract, indemnity or any other cause of action, shall be one hundred percent (100%) of the Purchase Amount

 All liability of Purchaser under this Agreement shall terminate six (6) years after delivery of the Unit to the Delivery Point, as determined in accordance with Section 10.2.